marianasilva14/MinionJump-TomAndJerry_LPOO_FEUP/README.md

 - ### Minion Jump
 Encharge of game logic.
 This is the main class.
 - ### Entity
+This class defines all the characteristics common to all entities of the game.
+- ### Villain
+This class defines the behavior of the villain.
+- ### Minion
+- ### Platform

 ## Design of behavioural aspects: